rdalen/Lego_PF-Motor-SpeedController_Neopixel-version/README.md

 For the controller hardware both the Arduino ProMini and the LGT8F328P LQFP32 MiniEVB (Pro Mini Style) can be used or even the LGT8F328P SSOP20 MiniEVB (pseudo Pro Mini Style).
 ![Image](https://github.com/user-attachments/assets/92f046ee-78c8-42a8-b996-337eff9ab6af)

-### The PCB design
+### The PCB
-the pcb takes into account the footprint of the different controllers.
+the pcb takes into account the footprint of the different controller, only 1 of the controller needs to be placed
 ![Image](https://github.com/user-attachments/assets/7c215320-499c-41ac-976d-e5720ad172ec)

 In the end, I ordered the pcb's from JLCPCB